UK

 The central register indexes can be searched at:

-• FreeBMD - an ongoing project, the aim of which is to transcribe the Civil Registration index of births, marriages and deaths for England and Wales, and to provide free Internet access to the transcribed records.
+• FreeBMD - an ongoing project, the aim of which is to transcribe the Civil Registration index of births, marriages and deaths for England and Wales 1837-1983, and to provide free Internet access to the transcribed records.

-• Ancestry.co.uk - a time-delayed copy of the FreeBMD database.
-This provides faster and easier searching (for subscribers) but it not up-to-date compared with FreeBMD.
+• Ancestry.co.uk - a copy of the FreeBMD database (1937-1915 only).
+This provides faster and easier searching (for subscribers) but it not fully up-to-date compared with FreeBMD.

 The BMD index is of little use on its own as it only provides a name, district and quarter, but when used with other records it becomes a valuable reference.

 The original records and indexes from 1837 were handwritten.
-From 19XX they were typewritten and then from 1984 computerised.
+Later they were typewritten and then from 1984 computerised.

 Birth Index